carlosperate/awesome-microbit/README.md

 - [Microsoft 14 Week Curriculum](https://makecode.microbit.org/courses/csintro) - Targeted to middle school grades 6-8 (ages 11-14 years).
 It is also written for teachers who may not have a Computer Science background, or may be teaching an "Intro to CS" for the first time.
 - [micro:bit in science teaching - How clean is my pond](https://community.computingatschool.org.uk/resources/5204) - Using a micro:bit to monitor the level of algal growth in a pond and to control a filter pump.
 - [Inventorspace micro:bit category](https://invent.sparkfun.com/cwists/category#products=%5B8%5D) - Community by SparkFun with fun projects you can implement in your classroom, school or district.
-- [Kitronik Inventors Kit Resources](https://www.kitronik.co.uk/blog/kitronik-inventors-kit-resources) - A a great way to get started with programming and hardware interaction with the microbit.
+- [Kitronik Inventors Kit Resources](https://www.kitronik.co.uk/blog/kitronik-inventors-kit-resources) - A a great way to get started with programming and hardware interaction with the micro:bit.
 Includes 12 experiments using LEDs, motors, LDRs and capacitors.
 - [CLOQQ Activities](https://cloqq.com/newtomorrowtogether2017) - ([more](https://cloqq.com/tecnologia?id=14777677)) Activities with different difficulty levels, target age, and duration.
 - [Learn micro:bit](https://github.com/LearnToProgramRoanoke/Learn-microbit) - Code and materials for learning to program with the BBC micro:bit.
 - [Micro:bit Lessons Aligned to Code.org's CS Fundamentals](http://microbit.org/teach/code-org-fundamentals/) - Includes lesson plans aligned to Code.org's Computer Science Fundamentals curriculum for primary and elementary school students.